Join the local battle to stop Coronavirus

 The Shielded group have been identified by GPs and medics across the country in an unprecedented health and public services mobilisation led by the Health Secretary, Matthew Hancock, and the Communities Secretary Robert Jenrick.

-The Super-Neighbour scheme aims to support residents who are not part of Operation Shield, but are self-isolating or need someone to talk to or help out.
+The Super Neighbour scheme aims to support residents who are not part of Operation Shield, but are self-isolating or need someone to talk to or help out.
+Our Super Neighbours will also act as ‘Super Shoppers’ for emergency workers who need someone to go shopping for them after a hard day at work.

 Likewise, residents who are not in at-risk groups or showing viral symptoms, including older people who are self-isolating but otherwise well, can volunteer to help those in need.
 Help will be co-ordinated with established charity and voluntary groups who want to get involved.